falearn228/falearn228/README.md

 If an idea pops into my head, chances are I'll build it and ship it.

 ---
 My main tech stack is Go and Angular dev.
-My favorite tools are Codex (Oh-my-codex, Mempalace, Cavemaaaaaan >:), Superpowers ).
+My favorite tools are Codex (Context7, graphify, Dox framework).
 I've got a bunch of pinned projects, but my favorite is ebpf-service like goodbyedpi/zapret tool.

 ---